bitfocus/companion-module-yamaha-rcp/README.md

         Macros with negative values not played back correctly Multiple Record Macro Buttons would appear in certain situations

-v1.3.3  Dynamic Channel Parameters
+v1.3.3  Dynamic Parameters

-        Added the ability for the button text and color to match the channel/mix/DCA name and/or color using feedback.
+        Added the ability for buttons to have channel names and colors automatically pulled from the console if desired.
-        See HELP.md for details